blokidde/Blokboy-gaming-device/docs/journal.md

 ### ESP32
 ESP32 as a webserver.
 The ESP32 runs a small server that listens for requests from my website.
 When the site sends a request to /command, the ESP32 processes it and sends back a response.

+### feedback

 ## week 6
 ### 10/3/25
 my goal for today is to write more in my learning journal, i also want to create a debugging function for the ESP32, so i can be able to test the sensors for my project if necessary.

+done: i have written the most important things ive learned in the last few weeks for my learning journal.
 ## week 7

 ## week 8